Outdoor Christmas decor ideas: 32 fabulously festive looks for your backyard

 Add a flickering candle and this elegant lantern will instantly cozy up an outdoor or indoor space.
 There are two sizes available – why not buy one of each?

 Keep warm outdoors by snuggling up in the luxurious Sima wool-blend throw.
 We adore the abstract pattern, rich colors, and tassel details.

 17. Keep it timeless and traditional with potted trees

 Potted types of Christmas trees, whether real or fake, provide the perfect greenery outdoors we well as indoors at this time of year.

 Buy one especially for your garden to add an instantly festive vibe, then add sparkly outdoor-suitable lights and even some hanging ornaments.
 It's a great idea whether you're planning on using your outdoor space right through the season or simply wish to admire it through the windows from indoors.
 Pop your tree into a galvanized planter for a rustic-chic style.
 Our guide has lots of tips on how to grow your own Christmas tree for the best results.

 If you're looking for a quick and low-maintenance fix, invest in a faux, pre-lit, pre-potted tree just like this one shown above that can be used indoors and outdoors year after year.

-Picking a garden color scheme and sticking to it is a simple but effective trick that can be applied to any sort of outdoor (or indeed, indoor) decorations.
+Picking a garden color scheme and sticking to it is a simple but effective trick that can be applied to any sort of garden decor.
 It also helps to narrow down your choices, making the planning stage easier.